Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Method

-where $C_{\boldsymbol{\theta}}$ is from the cumulative score estimation error. \end{theorem} The detailed proof is provided in Appendix \ref{appendix: Proof of main results}.
-Theorem \ref{theorem: convergence of DPS} indicates that the approximation error is bounded by a term quadratic in the measurement noise magnitude $\|\boldsymbol{y}_*-\boldsymbol{y}\|_2$.
-This result confirms the stability of the diffusion prior under the DPS likelihood approximation, validating its effectiveness for moderate noise levels \citep{chung2023diffusion} that align with the assumed Gaussian likelihood model.
-However, the error is radially unbounded and scales rapidly as the noise magnitude increases.
-This lack of robustness in the DPS solver motivates our robust solution.
+\end{lemma} The detailed proof is provided in Appendix \ref{appendix: Proof of main results}.
+Lemma \ref{lemma: stability of DPS} indicates that the sensitivity is bounded by a term quadratic in the measurement noise magnitude $\|\boldsymbol{y}_*-\boldsymbol{y}\|_2$.
+This result confirms the stability of the diffusion prior under the DPS likelihood approximation, validating its effectiveness for moderate noise levels that align with the assumed Gaussian likelihood model \citep{chung2023diffusion}.
+However, since the bound depends on the measurements, it may grow substantially under outlier contamination, as observed empirically in \Cref{fig:error_with_contamination}.
+Hence, the result establishes stability but does not provide a robustness guaranty against outlier contamination, motivating our robust posterior guidance.